-The link between the Device Browser and the device will be broken if a different view is selected, or if the Hot-Swap button is pressed again.
-Preset hot-swapping can also be cancelled with a press of the Esc key or by pressing the close button in the Hot-Swap bar at the top of the Browser.
+The link between the browser and the device will be broken if a different view is selected, or if the [Q] key or the Hot-Swap button is pressed again.
+Preset hot-swapping can also be cancelled with a press of the [Esc] key or by pressing the close button in the Hot-Swap bar at the top of the browser.

-Note that although importing via the Browser is the recommended method, presets can also be dropped directly into Live from the Explorer (Windows)/Finder (Mac).
+Note that although importing via the browser is the recommended method, presets can also be dropped directly into Live from the Explorer (Windows)/Finder (Mac).